quantopian/zipline/docs/source/bundles.rst

 ``````````````

 ``output_dir`` is a string representing the file path where all the data will be
-written.
-This will be some subdirectory of ``$ZIPLINE_ROOT`` and will contain
+written. ``output_dir`` will be some subdirectory of ``$ZIPLINE_ROOT`` and will
-the time of the start of the current ingestion.
-This can be used to directly
+contain the time of the start of the current ingestion.
+This can be used to
-move resources here if for some reason your ingest function can produce it's own
+directly move resources here if for some reason your ingest function can produce
-outputs without the writers.
-For example, the ``quantopian:quandl`` bundle uses
+it's own outputs without the writers.
+For example, the ``quantopian:quandl``
-this to directly untar the bundle into the ``output_dir``.
+bundle uses this to directly untar the bundle into the ``output_dir``.